Look History in the Eye! King Henry VII Reconstructed from Death Mask

 As a 14-year-old boy, Henry became the strongest Lancastrian claimant to the English throne, even though Historians say his claim was exceptionally weak, and as such he fled England to the relative safety of Burgundy in France.
 During his time in exile, the Wars of the Roses raged in England between supporters of the child king to be, and armies of the Yorkist Edward IV .

-A young Henry VII (public domain)
+A young Henry VII ( Public Domain )

 In 1485, Henry set sail from Burgundy to his homeland of Wales where he joined his army who had landed at Mill Bay on the Pembrokeshire coast on 7 th August.
 They marched inland gathering support as they closed upon London and on 22nd August 1485 AD, at Bosworth, a small market town in Leicestershire, Henry defeated an army of rival forces and was crowned Henry VII of England, after his victory on the battlefield he immediately marched for London to sit upon his throne, where he would remain for 24 years.

 Henry died of tuberculosis on 21 April 1509 AD.
-His death mask, from which Matt’s reconstruction has been made, was produced to form part of the funeral effigy which would have lain on top of Henry’s casket when it was transported to Westminster Abbey in London for burial.
+His death mask, from which Matt’s reconstruction was made, was produced to form part of the funeral effigy which would have lain on top of Henry’s casket when it was transported to Westminster Abbey in London for burial.
 Unsurprisingly, Henry’s death mask shows him as gaunt and ill-looking.

 Photographing Lowly Cowboys, Warrior Kings and Ancient Egyptian Royalty